stefanoschmidt1995/ML_ODE/README.md

 f'(t) = F(t,x,Omega)
 f(t=0) = x_0
 ```
-in this contex `x_0` is the value of the function at some initial time and `Omega` is a set of additional parameters useful to specify the time derivative of the problem.
+in this context `x_0` is the value of the function at some initial time and `Omega` is a set of additional parameters useful to specify the time derivative of the problem.

 As it is well known, a neural network can approximate (at least in principle) any real function, so: why not approximating the ODE solution with a Neural Network?
 In doing so we follow the seminal work [Artificial Neural Networks for Solving Ordinary and Partial Differential Equations](https://arxiv.org/abs/physics/9705023).
 The idea is further developed in a more modern [paper](https://arxiv.org/abs/2006.14372) and this is where we take inspiration from.
 Basically, we use the following ansatz for the solution: